Bangor Main Street, Castle and Town Hall

 Shown above is the Report of Major General Vokes of the Canadian Infantry relating to the actions of Paddy Mayne and below is the Report recommending a Victoria Cross and then the Award of the 3rd Bar of Distinguished Service Order.
 (From S.A.S.
 War Diary)

 Blair's funeral was on 16th December 1955 and took place with thousands of mourners.
-He is buried at Movilla Cemetry, Newtownards in the family plot while there is a full size bronze statue of Paddy in the heart of the town of Newtownards directly outside the Town Hall at Conway Square.
+The pictures above show the funeral procession going along Scrabo Road towards Mill Street in Newtownards (Origin of first picture not known.
+Second from BBC) He is buried at Movilla Cemetry, Newtownards in the family plot while there is a full size bronze statue of Paddy in the heart of the town of Newtownards directly outside the Town Hall at Conway Square.

 To find the final resting place of "Colonel Paddy" on entering the main gate of Movilla Cemetry make your way immediately left to the ruin of the old Abbey and the plot is only a few yards in front of you!